RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 The Gini impurity is a criterion that minimizes the probability of misclassification:

 Gini accuracy = 0.4308

+### Support Vector Machine using grid search
+Optimization of the hyper-parameter  C  was  done using  grid  search.
+Grid  search is  exhaustive search through a manually specified subset of the hyper-parameter space.

+SVM = 0.5122

+I see that using the exhaustive grid search, a popular hyperparameter optimization technique, improves the model's performance.

 ## Conclusion
 The most significant features were found to be the actors names, the name of the director, genre and the number of critics for review.